Business Plan Examples and Sample For Students

 2.3.2 Mission Statement

-We want to fulfill the objective of satisfying customers with our eco-friendly products.
-We want to reduce pollution by using reusable straws anywhere and anytime.
+We aim to satisfy customers with our eco-friendly products.
+We aim to reduce pollution by using reusable straws everywhere and at all times.

 2.4 Keys To Success